vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Get-PasswordPolicyDefault.md

 This example returns the default password policy settings for the VMware Cloud Foundation version 5.0.0.

-### EXAMPLE 2
+### Example 2

 ```powershell
 Get-PasswordPolicyDefault -generateJson -jsonFile passwordPolicyConfig.json -version '5.0.0'
 ```

-This example creates a JSON file named passwordPolicyConfig.json with the default password policy settings for the given version of VMware Cloud Foundation.
+This example creates a JSON file named `passwordPolicyConfig.json` with the default password policy settings for the given version of VMware Cloud Foundation.

-### EXAMPLE 3
+### Example 3

 ```powershell
 Get-PasswordPolicyDefault -generateJson -jsonFile passwordPolicyConfig.json -version '5.0.0' -force
 ```

-This example creates a JSON file named passwordPolicyConfig.json with the default password policy settings for the given version of VMware Cloud Foundation.
+This example creates a JSON file named `passwordPolicyConfig.json` with the default password policy settings for the given version of VMware Cloud Foundation.
-If passwordPolicyConfig.json is already present, it is overwritten due to 'force' parameter.
+If `passwordPolicyConfig.json` is already present, it is overwritten due to 'force' parameter.

-## PARAMETERS
+## Parameters

 ### -generateJson